The Moral Status of Animals

 - Related Entries

-Nonetheless, there is something important that is thought to distinguish humans from non-humans that is not reducible to the observation of behavior best explained by possessing a certain capacity, namely our “personhood.”
+Nonetheless, there is something important that is thought to distinguish humans from non-humans that is not reducible to the observation of behavior best explained by possessing a certain capacity and that is our “personhood”.
 The notion of personhood identifies a category of morally considerable beings that is thought to be coextensive with humanity.
-Historically, Kant is the most noted defender of personhood as the quality that makes a being valuable and thus morally considerable.
-In the Groundwork, Kant writes:
+Historically, Kant is the most noted defender of personhood as the quality that makes a being valuable and thus morally considerable (for a contemporary utilitarian discussion of personhood, see Varner 2012).
+Kant writes:

 …every rational being, exists as an end in himself and not merely as a means to be arbitrarily used by this or that will…Beings whose existence depends not on our will but on nature have, nevertheless, if they are not rational beings, only a relative value as means and are therefore called things.
 On the other hand, rational beings are called persons inasmuch as their nature already marks them out as ends in themselves.
-(Kant, 1785, 428)
+(Kant 1998: [Ak 4: 428])

 The fact that the human being can have the representation “I” raises him infinitely above all the other beings on earth.
 By this he is a person….that is, a being altogether different in rank and dignity from things, such as irrational animals, with which one may deal and dispose at one’s discretion.
-(Kant, LA, 7, 127)
+(Kant 2010: 239 [Ak 7: 127])

 Here, Korsgaard understands “reason” as “a kind of reflective success” and given that non-humans are thought to be unable to reflect in a way that would allow them this sort of success, it appears that they do not act on reasons, at least reasons of this kind.
 Since non-humans do not act on reasons they do not have a practical identity from which they reflect and for which they act.
 So humans can be distinguished from non-humans because humans, we might say, are sources of normativity and non-humans are not.

-Yet Kant’s view of personhood cannot distinguish all and only humans as morally considerable.
+But arguably, Kant’s view of personhood does not distinguish all and only humans as morally considerable.
 Personhood is not, in fact, coextensive with humanity when understood as a general description of the group to which human beings belong.
-And the serious part of this problem is not that there may be some extra-terrestrials or deities who have rational capacities (It seems likely that Kant recognized this when he wrote “man, and in general every rational being”).
+And the serious part of this problem is not that there may be some extra-terrestrials or deities who have rational capacities.
 The serious problem is that many humans are not persons.
-Some members of humanity—i.e. infants, children, people with advanced forms of autism or Alzheimer’s disease or other cognitive disorders—do not have the rational, self-reflective capacities associated with personhood.
-This problem, unfortunately known in the literature as the problem of “marginal cases,” poses serious difficulties for “personhood” as the criterion of moral considerability.
+Some humans—i.e., infants, children, people with advanced forms of autism or Alzheimer’s disease or other cognitive disorders—do not have the rational, self-reflective capacities associated with personhood.
+This problem, unfortunately known in the literature as the problem of “marginal cases”, poses serious difficulties for “personhood” as the criterion of moral considerability.
 Many beings whose positive moral value we have deeply held intuitions about, and who we treat as morally considerable, will be excluded from consideration by this account.

 If a man shoots his dog because the animal is no longer capable of service, he does not fail in his duty to the dog, for the dog cannot judge, but his act is inhuman and damages in himself that humanity which it is his duty to show towards mankind.
-If he is not to stifle his human feelings, he must practice kindness towards animals, for he who is cruel to animals becomes hard also in his dealings with men.
-(Kant, LE, 240)
+If he is not to stifle his human feelings, he must practice kindness towards animals, for he who is cruel to animals becomes hard also in his dealings with men. ([1784–5] 1997: 212 [Ak 27: 459])